mern-itio/esp.documantra.in/README.md

-# Draft and Sign — Electronic Signature Platform
+# Draft and Sign — All in One Document Management Platform

 A comprehensive electronic signature platform that allows users to create, edit, sign, and manage documents with legal compliance across 40+ countries.